Table of contents

 server side tagging

-Server Side Tracking is the new method of collecting online data.
-Online privacy changes are making data collection increasingly limited and burdensome.
+Server Side Tagging is the new method of collecting data online.
+Online privacy changes are making data collection increasingly limited and difficult.
 Online data collection is now done primarily through cookies.
 However, Google indicates that these tracking cookies, including third-party and cross-domain, will disappear within a few years.
-Google itself has pushed back the deadline several times, but the fact is that everyone will eventually have to comply.
-The disappearance of third-party cookies means that collecting data and drawing the right conclusions will become increasingly difficult.
-Currently, we are already noticing data loss in several sectors, rising to 30%.
+Currently, we are already noticing a loss of data in several sectors, amounting to 30%.
 This is because tracking is blocked due to various causes.
 More on that later in this blog.

-Server-side tagging is the solution to continue collecting privacy-friendly (GDPR proof), all data.
+Server side tagging is the solution to continue to collect privacy-friendly (AVG proof), all data.
 It is the logical, next step in marketing strategy.
-But what does Server Side Tracking entail?
-And how does the installation work?
-In this article, we will take you into the world of Server Side Tracking.
+But what does Server Side Tagging entail?
+And how does the setup work?
+In this article, we'll take you through the world of Server Side Tagging.

 This is the question we get most often.
-Server Side Tracking is an alternative to client side tagging, the traditional way of tagging.
-Here you place the pixels and cookies, directly in the user's browser.
+Server Side Tagging is an alternative to client side tagging, the traditional way of tagging.
+Here you place pixels and cookies, directly in the user's browser.
 From there, user data is sent to the software you use (Google Analytics, Google Ads, etc.).
-The downside is that this data stream can be blocked.
+The disadvantage of this is that this data stream can be blocked.

-With Server Side Tracking, the data flow runs differently.
-In this, you load the tracking scripts from your own domain and send the data to your own server first.
-As a result, you create an intermediate layer.
-From your own server you can control, which data is shared with which software.
-The major advantage of this method is that the data stream cannot be blocked.
-But there are other benefits.
+With Server Side Tagging, the data flow runs differently.
+Here, you load the tracking scripts from your own domain and send the data to your own server first.
+This creates an intermediate layer.
+From your own server, you can decide which data to share with which software.
+The big advantage of this method is that the data stream cannot be blocked.
+But there are even more advantages.

-Server Side Tracking has several benefits.
+Server Side Tagging has several advantages.
 The most important are:

 • More data at your disposal